-Walden International School continues to expand its grade offerings and is seeking authorisation in pursuit of becoming an IB World School that will deliver to students the full IB continuum.
-Walden's dedication to wellness and global-mindedness ensures students are prepared for post-secondary studies and beyond.
-The recent addition of the Walden Primary School is a testament to its ongoing commitment to nurturing young people who will mature into globally responsible citizens.
+Walden International School is a Candidate School in pursuit of International Baccalaureate (IB) World School status and will continue to expand its grade offerings that will offer to students the full IB continuum.
+Walden’s dedication to wellness and international mindedness ensures students are well-prepared for post-secondary studies and beyond.
+Its current delivery of the Primary Years Programme demonstrates its ongoing commitment to nurturing young people who will mature into globally responsible citizens.

 The Our Kids review of Walden International School

 The work of Walden, as suggested by the school’s name, is informed by the work of Henry David Thoreau, specifically the idea that working within a natural setting, allowing curiosity to guide you, is the basis to working with others and knowing your place in the world.
 The offering of the IB program underscores that world view, as does an emphasis on getting into nature.
 It’s a noisy world.
 Kids need quiet, and Walden rightly makes that a priority.
 Instruction is student driven, seeking to inspire curiosity, while also capitalizing on the interests that students bring into the classroom.
 While academics are strong, it’s the values that the school promotes that is a particular draw to the families that enroll here.

 Daphne Perugini, Head of School

 Our children are suffering.
 Not simply because they have been subjected to high stakes testing or exposed to ongoing threats of job action.
 Or because they are immersed in politically-motivated curriculum or repeatedly face the pressures of surviving in the 21st Century.
 Our children are suffering because their basic educational needs have been ignored.
 I’ve witnessed first-hand as a teacher, Administrator and parent the toll on children when focus has been shifted away from a moral purpose — disinterest, insecurity, anxiety, depression …